stevedatadog/katacoda-scenarios/api-automation-iac/2-the-command-line/3-curl-call.md

 Click the IDE tab above the terminal and wait for it to load.
 Then open the file `lab/scripts/poll_redis.sh`{{open}}

-This script runs loops over the same command you just ran.
+This script loops over the same command you just ran.
 The boolean return value from the `curl` command gets assigned to `$REDIS_UP`.
 The `while` loop will terminate when `$REDIS_UP` evaluates to `true`.
 It also pauses for 2 seconds to be kind to the Datadog API endpoint.
 (Get familiar with the [[Datadog API rate limits](https://docs.datadoghq.com/api/latest/rate-limits/) so you can tune your automated scripts accordingly.)

 Click on the first terminal tab and run this shell script: `cd /root/lab/scripts && ./poll_redis.sh`{{execute}}.
 It will tell you it's waiting for redis-session-cache: